Peter Minuit

 Peter Minuit (French: Pierre Minuit, Dutch: Peter Minnewit; (Note: Also Pieter Minuit, Pierre Minuit, or Peter Minnewit) c.
-1580 – August 5, 1638) was a Walloon merchant and politician who was the 3rd Director of the Dutch North American colony of New Netherland from 1626 until 1631, and 3rd Governor of New Netherland.
+1580 – August 5, 1638) was a Walloon merchant and politician who was the 3rd director of the Dutch North American colony of New Netherland from 1626 until 1631, and 3rd Governor of New Netherland.
 He founded the Swedish colony of New Sweden on the Delaware Peninsula in 1638.

-Minuit was born in Wesel, in present-day northwestern Germany.
+Minuit was born in Wesel, in modern northwestern Germany.
 He is generally credited with orchestrating the purchase of Manhattan Island for the Dutch West India Company from representatives of the Lenape, the area's indigenous people.
-Manhattan later became the site of the Dutch city of New Amsterdam, and the borough of Manhattan of modern-day New York City.
+Manhattan later became the site of the Dutch city of New Amsterdam, and the borough of Manhattan of modern New York City.
 A letter written by Dutch merchant Peter Schaghen to directors of the Dutch East India Company stated that Manhattan was purchased for "60 guilders worth of trade", an amount worth ~$1,143 U.S. dollars as of 2020.